 I’m in a rather enviable position at the moment.
 Well, I think so anyway…

 I’ve been lucky enough to spend a lot of time getting to know and enjoy the company of other people’s pets.
 This has been wonderful and amazing and often very emotional.
-I, along with my boyfriend, are currently offering our services as house and pet sitters and what a crazy, unforgettable experience it has been.
+I, along with my boyfriend, are currently offering our services, free of charge, as house and pet sitters and what a crazy, unforgettable experience it has been.

-Over the past eight months, 14 pets have been placed in to our kind, caring, considerate and very capable hands.
+Over the past eight months, 14 pets have been placed in to our ‘very capable hands’.
 At first I was a little skeptical and, to be honest, scared.
-I didn’t want to brake anyones precious fur babies, but I soon got the hang of things and realised that all these little animals just want one thing.
-To be loved.
-An all encompassing love that includes, warmth, shelter, food and drink, excerise, affection and the ability to acknowledge when they want/need a little bit of alone time.
+I didn’t want to brake (or loose) anyones precious fur babies.
+But I very quickly realised that they, like us, just need one thing, love.
+For these little creatures it’s an all encompassing love that includes, warmth, shelter, food and drink, excerise, affection and the ability to acknowledge when they want/need a little bit of alone time.
 It’s quite easy really but with all this ease comes the most overwhelming sense of satisfaction.

-At the moment we are in Blairgowie taking care of Jimmy, the most adorable Pug x Cocker Spaniel.
+At the moment Kerry and I are in Blairgowie taking care of Jimmy Cooper, (yes, you read that correctly) the most adorable Pug x Cocker Spaniel.
 He is an excitable, energetic little thing, with such an inquisitive face and a proud stance.
 Like clockwork he wakes us up each morning at 7.30.
 Jumps on to the bed, prods, pokes and licks until he has our full attention then promptly demands breakfast.
 It’s just beautiful.
 Kinda hazy but beautiful nonetheless.

-We have also had the privilege of meeting Molly, a 6 month old whirlwind that required lots of love and affection.
+Whilst in Melbourne we had the privilege of meeting Molly, a 6 month old whirlwind that required lots of love and affection -and sometimes a trip to naughty step.
 She was a Westie, white, fluffy and cute.
-She shared her home with two other animals; Harry, a labradoodle and Tom a Russian Blue.
+She shared her home with two other animals; Harry, a labradoodle and Tom a Russian Blue cat.
 All three were a pleasure to look after for three weeks, it made me think twice about ever getting a puppy though!
 They are hard work!

 Looking after 3 chickens was something I never thought I would do.
 But I’m glad I did!
-Fresh eggs each morning, welcoming clucks each time I opened the hutch, and they would run towards me and flap their wings each time I went outside.
+We were welcomed with loud clucks each time we opened the hutch, and they would run towards us and flap their wings each time we went outside.
 They were so intelligent and their desire for human contact was something I didn’t expect.
 I would definitely consider getting chooks in the future.

 All of the animals we have looked after have all brought something different to our lives.
 Each and every one has been so unique and memorable.
 They have made us smile, laugh and made us so incredibly happy and have brought a lot of joy to what could have been a lonely travelling existence.
 For more cute animal pics please check out Without_Cruelty on Instagram and Twitter ✌ ❤